 In parallel with ballet, Maria studied music.
 The desire to learn orchestral conducting has naturally developed from piano studies.
 As a culmination of ten years of studies (privately and at the Berklee College of Music), came an offer to become a substitute conductor of the Stuttgart Ballet in 2017-2019.
 Maria conducted her first ballets "La Fille mal gardée" and "Mayerling" during the Stuttgart years.

 In the 2019/20 season, Maria received an invitation as a substitute conductor for the National Ballet of Canada.
-A few months later, Maria was appointed their conductor-in-residence.
+A few months later, Maria was appointed their Conductor-in-Residence and is now the Music Director at The English National Ballet.

 In January 2021, Maria began obtaining a master's degree in orchestral conducting at the Estonian Academy of Music and Theater.
 In the future, she will continue to cooperate with the Canadian National Ballet, as well as conducting debuts in several ballet troupes.